tdmrhn/dLightbox.js/README.md

 No, there is no dependency on jQuery. dLightbox is custom coded from scratch, ensuring efficient performance and compatibility with modern web development practices.

-* Does the plugin impact page loading speed?
+* Does dLightbox.js impact page loading speed?

-Extremely lightweight at only 2.5kb gzipped for both dLightbox.js and dLightbox.css
+Extremely lightweight at only 2.75kb gzipped for both dLightbox.js and dLightbox.css

 # Changelog

+= 0.4 =
+* Improved double click to zoom
+* Added double tap to zoom on mobile

 = 0.3 =
 * Added Zoom to original image size on double click